 How long will the tattoo take to complete?

-The time takes a tattoo to be completed depends significantly on a range of factors such as tattoo size, placement and tattoo complexity.
+The time takes a tattoo to be completed depends significantly on a range of factors such as tattoo size, skin type, placement, tattoo complexity and many other factors.
 An estimated number of sessions will be provided during the consultation, after discussing the tattoo ideas.

 - How big will your tattoo be?
 Generally, the bigger the size of a tattoo, the bigger the amount of time to get it done.